 Where: In the United States, melon flies are only known to be in the Hawaiian islands.
 Our initial project will be on the island of ‘Oahu.

-Who: This project was proposed to us by entomologist Morgan Pugh of the University of Hawai‘i.
-We are working closely with her to conduct our proof-of-concept project.
-The dogs participating in the project include Morganʻs dog Winnie as well as volunteer pet dogs from our Nose Work for Conservation program.
+Who: This project was proposed to us by entomology Masters student Morgan Pugh of the University of Hawai‘i.
+We worked closely with her to conduct our proof-of-concept project.
+The dogs that participated in the project included Morganʻs dog Winnie and volunteer pet dogs from our Nose Work for Conservation program.
+The dog training and testing portion of the project was completed in March 2021, and the study is currently being compiled by Morgan.
+We look forward to sharing the results later this year!